Skip to main content

 The CWC plays a pivotal role in convening stakeholders and amplifying the voices of supply chain businesses supporting offshore wind projects along the East Coast.

 In September 2024, the CWC designed, executed, and hosted the nation's first Offshore Wind Crew Transfer Vessel tour and Live Heliservice Helicopter personnel hoist lift in Bridgeport, Connecticut, co-hosted with Ørsted.
 Additionally, the “Celebrating Offshore Wind in Connecticut” offshore wind tour departed from New London, Connecticut, to tour South Fork Wind, the nation’s first utility-scale offshore wind farm.
-South Fork Wind is one of three wind farms being marshaled, assembled and shipped from New London.
+Turbines for South Fork Wind were assembled and shipped from State Pier in New London.

 Further demonstrating its proactive approach, the CWC organized and hosted an offshore wind tour of three ports and 75 businesses in the United Kingdom in September 2024.
 This tour, attended by representatives from the state of Connecticut, the Mayor of the City of New London, and Connecticut supply chain businesses, provided invaluable insights into mature offshore wind markets.